-RELATIONSHIPS WITH OLD GAYLORD AND WESTINGHOUSE FOLLOWING THE DISTRIBUTION AND THE MERGER arrangements, if any, is not expected to be material to New Gaylord.
-For the purposes of this section, New Gaylord includes one or more of its subsidiaries and Old Gaylord includes one or more of its subsidiaries, in each case after giving effect to the Restructuring.
+RELATIONSHIPS WITH OLD GAYLORD AND WESTINGHOUSE FOLLOWING THE DISTRIBUTION AND THE MERGER

+Prior to the Distribution, New Gaylord will enter into various agreements described below with Old Gaylord relating to the future relationship between New Gaylord and Old Gaylord after the Transactions.
+The net cost of these arrangements, if any, is not expected to be material to New Gaylord.
+For the purposes of this section, New Gaylord includes one or more of its subsidiaries and Old Gaylord includes one or more of its subsidiaries giving effect to the Restructuring.